whenIBounce/phonebook-backend/README.md

 	Heroku lets you externalize configuration - storing data such as encryption keys or external resource addresses in config vars.

-	<pre class=" language-term"><code class=" language-term"><span class="token input"><span class="token prompt">$ </span>heroku config:set TIMES=2</span>
+	<pre class=" language-term"><code class=" language-term"><span class="token input"><span class="token prompt">$ </span>heroku config:set 	MONGODB_URI=...</span>
 	</code></pre>
 	At runtime, config vars are exposed as environment variables to the application.
 ## MongoDB and Mongoose
 ### MongoDB

-#### collections
+#### Collections

-MongoDB stores data records as documents (specifically BSON documents) which are gathered together in collections.
 A database stores one or more collections of documents.

-#### documents
+#### Documents
 MongoDB stores data records as BSON documents.
 BSON is a binary representation of JSON documents, though it contains more data types than JSON.

-Unlike JavaScript objects, the fields in a BSON document are ordered.
+Unlike JavaScript objects, the **fields in a BSON document are ordered**.
 When comparing documents, field ordering is significant.

-In addition to defining data records, MongoDB uses the document structure throughout, including but not limited to: query filters, update specifications documents, and index specification documents
+In addition to defining data records, MongoDB uses the document structure throughout, including but not limited to: *query filters, update specifications documents, and index specification documents*.

 ### Mongoose

 #### Mongoose Schema

-Everything in Mongoose starts with a Schema.
+*Everything in Mongoose starts with a Schema*.
 Each schema maps to a MongoDB collection and defines the shape of the documents within that collection.
 #### Mongoose Models
-Models are fancy constructors compiled from Schema definitions.
+Models are fancy **constructors** compiled from Schema definitions.
 An instance of a model is called a document.
 Models are responsible for creating and reading documents from the underlying MongoDB database.

 #### SchemaType

-You can think of a Mongoose schema as the configuration object for a Mongoose model.

-A SchemaType is then a configuration object for an individual property.
+You can think of a Mongoose schema as the configuration object for a Mongoose model. **A SchemaType is then a configuration object for an individual property**.

 A SchemaType says what type a given path should have, whether it has any getters/setters, and what values are valid for that path.